Pylons/pyramid/docs/glossary.rst

   Template
     A file with replaceable parts that is capable of representing some text, XML, or HTML when rendered.
-  Interface
-    An attribute of an object that determines its type.
   Location
     The path to an object in a model graph.
 See :ref:`location_aware` for more information about how to make a model object *location-aware*.